fed21/easy_lightning/README.md

 Start your deep learning journey with Easy Lightning today and experience a new level of simplicity and efficiency in creating and configuring AI-Deep learning notebooks.

+## 📚 Thesis on Overparametrization and Double Descent in Noisy Environments

+In this project, we are conducting research on the fascinating phenomena of overparametrization and double descent in deep learning, particularly in noisy environments.
+Overparametrization refers to the scenario where neural networks have more parameters than necessary for a given task, and double descent is a phenomenon where the performance of a model first improves, then worsens, and then improves again as the model's capacity (number of parameters) increases.

+In the context of Easy Lightning, our research is aimed at understanding how the configuration-based approach provided by Easy Lightning can be used to explore and analyze these phenomena effectively.
+We have utilized Easy Lightning to run experiments and gather insights into the behavior of deep learning models in noisy environments, shedding light on the factors influencing the double descent phenomenon.

+### Project Notebooks and Configurations

+To access the notebooks and configurations related to this research, you can find them in the following directories:

+- In the `ntb` directory, you will find notebooks that showcase the experiments conducted for our thesis.
+- In the `cfg-thesis` directory, you will find the configurations used for these experiments.

+This research is part of the broader scope of Easy Lightning, where we strive to simplify the process of conducting in-depth studies and experiments in the field of deep learning.
+We believe that our work will contribute to a better understanding of overparametrization and double descent in noisy environments, making it more accessible to researchers and data scientists.

+Stay tuned for exciting discoveries and insights as we continue to explore the world of deep learning with Easy Lightning!